 \section{A Priori Estimate}

 In this section, we assume the existence of a solution to \eqref{eq:VP} with sufficient regularity and an $H^{s}$ a priori estimate for the solution.
-We shall only consider $t \ge 0$, since $t<0$ can be treated in the same way.
 Rigorous proof of existence and uniqueness will be given in the next section.
 Moreover, we shall restrict ourselves to the case $s\in(\frac{n}{2}-\frac{1}{4}, \frac{n}{2}+1]$, since the range $s>\frac{n}{2}+1$ was already covered by \cite{Besov} and is simpler.

-\begin{proposition} Let $f$ be a sufficiently smooth solution to \eqref{eq:VP} on $[0,T_{0}]$ for some $T_{0}>0$ and assume that it is compactly supported in $v$ uniformly in $t \in [0,T_{0}]$, with initial data $f(t=0) = f_{0}$.
-Then, taking $Q(t) > 0$ be the maximal support radius in $v$ of $f(t,\cdot)$, for some $0<T\le T_{0}$ depending only on $Q_{0}$, $\nrm{f_{0}}_{L^1}$, and $\nrm{f_{0}}_{H^{s}}$. \end{proposition}
+\begin{proposition} Let $f$ be a sufficiently smooth solution to \eqref{eq:VP} on $[-T_{0},T_{0}]$ for some $T_{0}>0$ and assume that it is compactly supported in $v$ uniformly in $t \in [-T_{0},T_{0}]$, with initial data $f(t=0) = f_{0}$.
+Then, taking $Q(t) > 0$ be the maximal support radius in $v$ of $f(t,\cdot)$, for some $0<T\le T_{0}$ depending only on $s$, $Q_{0}$, $\nrm{f_{0}}_{L^1}$, and $\nrm{f_{0}}_{H^{s}}$. \end{proposition}

 The rest of this section is devoted to the proof of this proposition.
 To begin with, we observe that $L^1$ and $L^2$ estimates follow immediately since the characteristic vector field $(v, -\nabla_x U(x))$ is divergence-free in $\bbR^n\times\bbR^n$ and thus $L^1$ and $L^2$ norms are conserved: